FOCCms/sf2e-translation/content/Лицензии (Licenses).md

 This website uses trademarks and/or copyrights owned by Paizo Inc., used under Paizo's Community Use Policy (paizo.com/licenses/communityuse).
 We are expressly prohibited from charging you to use or access this content.
 This website is not published, endorsed, or specifically approved by Paizo.
 For more information about Paizo Inc. and Paizo products, visit [paizo.com](http://paizo.com/).

+## Fan Content Policy

+This website uses trademarks and/or copyrights owned by Paizo Inc., used under Paizo’s Fan Content Policy (paizo.com/licenses/fancontent).
+This website is not published, endorsed, or specifically approved by Paizo.
+For more information about Paizo Inc. and Paizo products, visit paizo.com.

 ## Orc License

 This Open RPG Creative license (“_**ORC License”**_) grants the right to use Licensed Material subject to the terms and conditions set forth and referenced as follows: